iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 }
 ```

-Its setter methods are implemented using generic type parameters `T: TryInto<{FieldType}>` to provide some convenience
+`TransactionBuilder`'s setter methods are implemented using generic type parameters `T: TryInto<{FieldType}>` to provide
-when setting fieds from byte slices.
-The `TryFrom` implementations for each field type ensure that the byte slices
+some convenience when setting fieds from byte slices.
+The `TryFrom` implementations for each field type ensure that the
-only encode correct trits.
-This can be circumvented by calling a setter method with an explicitly constructed object.
+byte slices only encode correct trits.
+We allow to the checks when setting the fields from trusted sources by explicitly
-For example, when setting the `tag` field, calling `transaction_builder.tag(Tag::from_unchecked(&bad_slice))` would
+constructing the target object.
+For example, when setting the `tag` field on a `builder: TransactionBuilder` object with
-create set `tag` to a value that was not checked to only contained valid bytes.
+`trusted_bytes: &[u8]`, calling `builder.tag(Tag::from_unchecked(trusted_bytes))` sets the `tag` field to a value that
+was not verified to only contained valid bytes.

 ```rust
 enum TransactionBuilderError {